librewolf-community/browser-macos/build_guide.md

 #### get_patches
 Uses `wget` to download LibreWolf patches from the [Linux repository](https://gitlab.com/librewolf-community/browser/linux/) .
 #### apply_patches
 Creates `mozconfig`, which contains the build options that will be used during the build process.
-It also applies the patches that were downloaded in the previous step.
+It also applies the patches from the [common directory](./common).
-#### other_patches
-Applies most of the patches present in the [patches directory](./patches), except for the branding ones.
 #### branding
 Fully rebrands the browser to LibreWolf, by moving the branding files from the [common directory](./common) inside the base Firefox directory.
-It also applies two branding related patches from the [patches directory](./patches), and then moves the previously created `mozconfig` inside the base Firefox directory as well.
+It also applies the branding related patch from the [patches directory](./patches).
 #### build
 This is the real building process, which should take from 60 to 90 minutes (for M1 users it should take from 20 to 30 minutes).
 Once it is completed a success message is displayed.
+It also moves the `mozconfig` file inside the base build directory.
 #### package
 Performs `./mach package`, then takes the previously built .app, strips some unused stuff from it and applies the LibreWolf settings from the [settings directory](./settings)
 #### add_to_apps